 There are so many amazing San Francisco photo spots!
 From iconic landmarks, Instagrammable viewpoints, beautiful beaches, museums, and more, here are all the top San Francisco Instagram spots!

 San Francisco is definitely one of the most photogenic cities in the world.
-With its natural beauty, iconic landmarks, colorful street art, and beautiful views, one has no trouble finding all of the best San Francisco photo spots.
+With its natural beauty, iconic landmarks, colorful street art, and beautiful views (especially at sunset), one has no trouble finding all of the best San Francisco photo spots.

 I often get asked what my favorite San Francisco Instagram spots are, so I finally sat down to compile them all.
-It was kinda hard to narrow it down to just 50, but I’ve compiled all my favorite places to take pictures in San Francisco, from the most popular locations, to some of the best hidden gems.
+It was kinda hard to narrow it down, but I’ve compiled all mypicks for the most Instagrammble places in San Francisco, from the most popular locations, to some of the best hidden gems.

 Keep on reading to find all of the best San Francisco photo spots!